unepwcmc/ocean-data-viewer/README.md

 $ rake db:setup
 ```

+## Run the app

-Finally run the app, run it on port 80 and then in your host machine you can see the app at 8080.
+To run the app, run it on port 80 and then in your host machine you can see the app at 8080.

 ```
 $ ./script/server -p 80